W. M. Keck Foundation

 The W. M. Keck Foundation is an American charitable foundation supporting scientific, engineering, and medical research in the United States.
-It was founded in 1954 by William Myron Keck, founder and president of Superior Oil Company (now part of ExxonMobil).
+It was founded in 1954 by William Myron Keck, founder and president of Superior Oil Company (part of ExxonMobil since 1999).
 The Foundation's net assets exceeded $1.3 billion at the end of 2019.

 Overview

 From its founding until his death in 1964, the Foundation was led by William Myron Keck.
 From 1964 to 1995, it was led by W. M. Keck's son, Howard B. Keck.
-Robert Addison Day, W. M. Keck's grandson has been chairman and president since 1996.
+Robert Addison Day, W. M. Keck's grandson, became its president and chairman in 1995.
+He continued to serve as its chairman until his death in 2023.

+The foundation is led by Joseph Day and Stephen M. Keck.

 The Foundation provides grants in five broad areas: science and engineering research, undergraduate science and engineering, medical research, liberal arts, in Southern California.
 Some of the more notable projects that have received funding from the Keck Foundation include: